 - Source Article: The source journal article used to write your Sample News Story

-- Candidate Response: Responses to each of the 7 reflective questions found within the application
+- Candidate Questions: Responses to each of the 7 reflective questions found within the online application

 - Three letters of recommendation (to be uploaded online by your recommender or mailed directly to the program by the recommender).
 Two of these letters should be from faculty members